 SECURITY AWARENESS PROGRAMS

 On the Kenai Peninsula College - Kenai River campus, approximately 25 staff and faculty are members of the Campus Emergency Response Team (CERT).
 They have been trained First Aid and CPR and ar equipped with identifying vests and emergency radios.
 They provide a first response in the event of an injury or other emergency on campus.
-The CERT received certification training in May 2010 which is updated as required.
+The CERT received certification training in May 2010.
+New members are trained as necessary.